rob-mur/Catch-The-Cheese/README.md

 - tab to change weapon
 - arrows for movement

+22/03/2021:
+Added a new set of levels with moving platforms and fixed a bug around being attacked by a dead enemy.

 21/03/2021:
 Testing out a monetisation option of mining a small amount of Monero whilst the game is played.
 This is just a test feature, grab the main release unless you are testing.